simonhlee97/eleventy-base-blog/about/index.md

 I was a math teacher in the US for a few years before deciding it was time to move on to a new career.
 I wanted a career "in the cloud," so I started learning web development on sites like Codecademy, Udemy, and [FreeCodeCamp.org](https://freecodecamp.org).
 I even went to a JavaScript bootcamp in Indiana, where I learned React, Angular, Node, git, and a lot more.
 I've done a little bit of freelancing while searching for a full-time job.

-This blog will include all topics except web development, because I do all my web-dev writing at [Dev.to](https://dev.to).
+But this site is my non-techie blog, so topics will include life, photography, my experiences and observations.
+I do all my web-development writing at [Dev.to](https://dev.to).

 ## For tech-nerds

 I built this site with a static site generator, [Eleventy](https://www.11ty.dev/).
-I also considered Gatsby (React), Gridsome (Vue), but decided to go with Eleventy because of speed and after experimenting, I enjoyed developing with just MarkDown and Nunjucks templating (without any CMS).
+I also considered Gatsby (React), Gridsome (Vue), but decided to go with Eleventy because of speed, and after experimenting, I enjoyed developing with just MarkDown and Nunjucks templating (with no CMS).
 This site is hosted on [Netlify](https://netlify.com).

 <img id='simon-bw' src='https://res.cloudinary.com/ryucave/image/upload/w_1000,ar_1:1,c_fill,g_auto,e_art:hokusai/v1591855412/simon/simon-b-w_kaag8v.jpg' alt='Simon' />